jonathanyeong/personal-website-2020/src/posts/my-first-3-months-with-elixir.md

 ## What's next?

-Next up for me is learning how to deploy an Elixir app in production.
+Next up for me is learning how to deploy an Elixir app.
 Also, understanding how to read/write from a database or a file.
 And then more time spent with [Plugs](https://hexdocs.pm/plug/readme.html "Plug") and concurrency.
 I'm sure tomorrow I'll add another thing onto the list!
 I'm also currently reading [Metaprogramming Elixir](https://pragprog.com/titles/cmelixir/metaprogramming-elixir/) by Chris McCord.
 He does a deep dive into metaprogramming and explains concepts really well.
 The final piece of advice I can give is revisiting code you've written in the past.
 It's always nice to see where you started and how far you've come.
 Good luck with your Elixir journey!

 ## Resources